SolraBizna/liso/README.md

 - History
 - Tab completion
 - Windows testing
+- Decide whether to implement a `clear_screen` call (would output a form-feed in pipe mode)
 - Move all the channels into TtyState
 - Optimize, hintify, reversiblize, etc. `LineCharIterator`
 - Clear all TODOs